×

 We asked people living in Protaras to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Protaras, you should pack a variety of clothing suitable for warm, Mediterranean climates, including lightweight, breathable fabrics, swimwear, and a hat and sunglasses for sun protection.
 Don't forget to pack comfortable walking shoes for exploring the city and flip flops for the beach.
 You should also bring any prescription medications you need, along with a copy of your prescription.
 It's also a good idea to pack a basic first aid kit with band-aids, antiseptic wipes, and over-the-counter pain relievers.
 Remember to pack all necessary travel documents, such as your passport, driver's license, and any necessary visas or residency paperwork.
 If you plan on cooking at home, you might want to bring some of your favorite non-perishable food items that may be hard to find in Cyprus.
 Pack your electronics, including your phone, laptop, and chargers.
 An international power adapter may also be necessary.
 Bring personal items that will make your new place feel like home, such as photos, small keepsakes, and favorite books.
-Lastly, pack toiletries like toothpaste, shampoo, and soap to last you until you can find where to buy them locally," commented one expat who made the move to Protaras.
+Lastly, pack toiletries like toothpaste, shampoo, and soap to last you until you can find where to buy them locally," said one expat in Protaras.

 Avertiss Real EstateAvertiss Real Estate